In part 1 of this guide we talked about what content modeling is, and who’s involved in it.

 - The business model behind the software’s development (they're often built to serve as many customers as possible).

 - The unique domain-specific needs that nearly every business has.

 This friction is commonplace with many opinionated Content Management Systems (CMS).
 They lock you in to their perspectives of “what content should be” from the outset.
 You start out content types and taxonomies that you don’t actually need, then wrap what you do need around them – creating patches and workarounds in order to get things done.

+Over time this leads to of unnecessary constraint anf maintenance debt.
 Content operators also pay the price because it takes them longer to publish, and their content doesn’t reach as far, or last as long as it should.

 There is no one structured writing system that is a perfect fit for every organization.
 The attempt to create a single system to meet all needs has been a large factor in the poor partitioning of many content systems.